tderflinger/react-nano-audio/README.md

 Props:

 - audioUrl [string]: the URL of the audio file to play.
-The audio files need to be publicly accessible.
+The audio file needs to be publicly accessible.
   Tested with MP3 files, but should work with other browser supported audio files too.
 - iconWidth [string]: the width of the icon
 - iconHeight [string]: the height of the icon